 There’s so much hype up to your wedding day, but when it’s over all you have left are your memories, and your photographs.
 Most people nowadays use a wedding album to keep their photographs in.
 Whether it’s a printed book, or photographs stuck to pages, there are ways to keep it looking like new for as long as possible.
+Here we’re telling you how to care for your wedding album properly.

 I’ve been speaking to my Grandma about her wedding day recently, and she sent me to collect her album so she could show me some old photographs.
 I found her wedding album being crushed under a huge suitcase in the attic.
 I struggled to understand why she would pay for a photographer, and then quite literally crush her photographs.
 Her answer was that she didn’t really know how to look after it properly, and she had nowhere to put it anyway.